cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 Accessible
 ----------

-The code should be understandable without hidden tribal knowledge.
+The code should be understandable without relying on undocumented project context.
-Docstrings, developer notes and descriptive function names make the implementation accessible to contributors who did not write the original feature.
+Docstrings, developer notes and descriptive function names make the implementation accessible to contributors who were not involved in the original implementation work.

 Interoperable
 -------------